Frequently Asked Questions (FAQs)

 We are following strict Public Health England advice about self-isolation and unfortunately because the virus is not always detected right away, even a negative test means your child must follow the self-isolation advice from Public Health.
 A negative test on one day could still mean a person develops symptoms days later.

-Will my child's work be marked while they are working at home?
+Will my child's work be assessed while they are working at home?

 Your child should complete work at home as if they were in class and share this with their teacher as they normally would who will look at this.
-If this an assessed piece of work or a test, then it will be marked by the teacher either by this work being sent via email or when your child returns to school.
+If this a formal piece of work or a test, then it will be assessed by the teacher either by this work being sent via email or when your child returns to school.

 Why are whole classes or year groups not being told to self-isolate?